scijava/javax-scripting/engines/beanshell/README.txt

 This package requires BeanShell 2.0b5.

-This package currently requires Java 5 to compile, because the javax.script API uses generics.
+This package currently requires Java 5 or above to compile, because the javax.script API uses generics.

 TODO: